mems/calepin/Development/JavaScript/JavaScript.md

 	//vs
 	ch.port1.onmessage = …;
 	//ch.port1.start(); is automatically called

+Note: if you listen an iframe with `sandbox` attribute that dispatch `message` events, you need to add `allow-same-origin`, else `event.origin` will always be equal to `"null"`.
+See [javascript - PostMessage from a sandboxed iFrame to the main window, origin is always null - Stack Overflow](https://stackoverflow.com/questions/37838875/postmessage-from-a-sandboxed-iframe-to-the-main-window-origin-is-always-null)

 - [Dev.Opera — An Introduction to HTML5 Web Messaging](https://dev.opera.com/articles/window-postmessage-messagechannel/)
 - [Using channel messaging - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API/Using_channel_messaging)